top of page

 About me

-As an educator, land steward, and permaculturalist, I am committed to lending my skill sets to
+As an educator, land steward, and certified permaculturalist, I am committed to lending my skill

-meet the needs of diverse populations interested in connecting, reconnecting or getting to know
+sets to meet the needs of diverse populations interested in connecting, reconnecting or getting to

-As an educator, I have taught in the K–12 setting, carried out research on empowering
+I have taught in the K–12 setting, carried out research on empowering student voice and

-student voice and culturally responsive teaching, designed various curriculums, mentored adult,
+culturally responsive teaching, designed various curriculums, mentored adults, and coordinated

 Freirean Echoes: Scholars and Practitioners Dialogue on Critical Ideas in Education, where I write